Lecturer in Music

 Magistra Artium, PhD, FHEA

-Annika holds a Magister Artium from Humboldt-Universität Berlin in Musicology and Philosophy, and a PhD in Music from Royal Holloway, University of London (PhD thesis ‘British Musical Modernism Defended against its Devotees’).
+Annika holds a PhD in Music from Royal Holloway, University of London, and a Magister Artium from Humboldt-Universität Berlin in Musicology and Philosophy.
 She also studied at Heidelberg University and Halle/Wittenberg University (Piano Pedagogy).

-After her PhD, she worked as a research assistant to Nicholas Baragwanath at the University of Nottingham (AHRC Leadership Fellowship) and as a Visiting Lecturer at Royal Holloway, London (Music Study Skills), Leeds Trinity University (MA Victorian Music), and CityLit London (20th-century Music Appreciation); before moving to the University of Bristol for a post-doctoral Leverhulme Early Career Fellowship with a monograph project on Elisabeth Lutyens and Edward Clark.
-Before her appointment at the RNCM, Annika was a Lecturer in Musicology at Liverpool Hope University, teaching a full range of music history, analysis, aesthetics at UG and PG level.
+After her PhD, she was awarded a post-doctoral Leverhulme Early Career Fellowship at the University of Bristol for a three-year project on Elisabeth Lutyens and Edward Clark.
+Prior to this appointment, she worked as a research assistant to Nicholas Baragwanath at the University of Nottingham (AHRC Leadership Fellowship) and as a Visiting Lecturer at Royal Holloway, London (Music Study Skills), Leeds Trinity University (MA Victorian Music), and CityLit London (20th-century Music Appreciation).
+Before her appointment at the RNCM, Annika was a Lecturer in Musicology at Liverpool Hope University, teaching a range of music history, analysis, aesthetics at UG and PG level.

-Annika is a regular author of programme notes for Bavarian Radio and other German orchestras, and has also worked as a translator, speaker, and consultant for European music festivals and orchestras.
+Annika is a regular author of programme notes for Bavarian Radio and other orchestras and ensembles, and has also worked as a translator, speaker, and consultant for European music festivals and orchestras.

 Latest publication: ‘Microtonal Restraint’, Journal of the Royal Musical Association 145.1 (2020), 75-118.